Bearded dragons need heat in captivity in order to thermoregulate. Heat also paves the way for them to digest their

 So at least with this bulb, you have an extra precaution against that.

 It fits into a standard ceramic socket (click here) which is an E26 or E27.
 Further, it has the best heat reach as its output is not just concentrated in a certain spot.
-With this, you are assured that the heat of the tank is maintained.
+With this, you are assured that the heat of the

 We tested the 100 watts bulb and we found out that the heat it gives is a bit lower compared to the Exo Terra Solar Glo.
 However, its heat output would still be perfect for open baskers or desert-dwelling reptiles.